ARMmbed/mbed-os/cmake/README.md

 ## CMake for Mbed OS

-Until further notice, CMake for Mbed OS is still in the development.
+Until further notice, CMake for Mbed OS is still in development.

 Application profile selection (`bare metal` or `full`), printf library selection (`minimal-printf` or `std`), C library selection (`small` or `std`) and other features that require altering compiler/linker command line options are not yet supported.
 The full profile with the standard printf and C library are selected by default.